 Fungus gnats are tiny mosquito-like insects, about one-eighth of an inch in length.
 They can be hard to see while flying, but you will probably notice them when they are darting about newly sprouted seedlings.

 Being so small, they can enter your home or greenhouse through the slightest of openings.
 More often they come in as eggs, either in the soil of plants that have been outside for the summer or in damp bags of potting soil.
-It only takes a couple of fungus gnat to cause a major problem, because they reproduce so quickly.
+It only takes a couple of fungus gnat to cause a major problem because they reproduce so quickly.

-By feeding on the roots of young plants, undue stress is put on the plants as they try to establish themselves.
+By feeding on the roots of young plants, undue stress is put on them as they try to establish themselves.
 Additionally, the damaged roots provide an entryway for disease pathogens.
 The first symptom of damage is usually wilting, followed by a general decline of the plant.
 If you notice very young seedlings collapsing or looking like they have simply rotted in place, it is probably the result of fungus gnat damage.

 The Lifecycle of Fungus Gnats

 To control the population of fungus gnats, it helps to know their lifecycle and when they are actively feeding.
 Fungus gnat eggs are laid in cracks on the soil surface.
 They hatch into larvae within six days and begin feeding on plant roots.
 After feeding for about two weeks, they pupate in the soil and emerge in less than a week as adults to begin the cycle all over again.

 Fungus gnats give birth to mostly females, which enables the population to increase rapidly.
 One female can lay between 100 to 300 eggs.

 The best way to control fungus gnats is to employ all three of the following methods: